masonpimentel/nix-server-onedrive-client/README.md

     ]
 ```
 This can be a many-to-many mapping, meaning you can backup the same directory to multiple OneDrive directories, and vice-versa - you can backup multiple directories to the same OneDrive directory
-* `backup_max_size` - this is the fallback maxiumum size for all OneDrive upload directories.
+* `backup_max_size` - this is the fallback maximum size for all OneDrive upload directories.
 See `upload_pairs` above.
-If a directory doesnt have a specified `server_max_size` then this is the value that will be used instead.
+If a directory doesn't have a specified `server_max_size` then this is the value that will be used instead.
 Just like the `server_max_size` - if a OneDrive directory reaches this limit, the oldest files will be deleted to maintain the size.
 It is set by default to 10 GB - change this to the desired size (in bytes)
 * `verbosity` - turn on `verbose` to see more log output.
 It is set to `true` by default. `debug` is more for development purposes

 #### Configure token